thoas/django-rq-mail/README.rst

 ``RQ_MAIL_FALLBACK_STEPS``
 ..........................

-A simple list of timing to create waiting queues, you can define as much steps as you want, each will be transformed by a queue.
+A simple list of timing to create waiting queues.

+You can define as much steps as you want, each will be transformed to a queue.
 So if you define 10 steps, you will allow a message to fail 10 times until it will go in the failed queue.